lebedeeva/asana-playwright-tests/README.md

 Login to Asana.
 Navigate to "Work Requests."
 Verify "[Example] New keycard for Daniela V" is in the "Completed" column.
-Confirm tags: "Low effort," "New hardware," "High Priority," and "Done."
+Confirm tags: "Low effort," "New hardware," "High priority," and "Done."

+To Run Tests:

+To Run All Tests:
+npm test

+To Run Only the 'Asana Task Validation' Suite: npm run test:asanataskvalidation

+To Run Tests in Parallel:
+npm run test:parallel

+To Run a specific test from parallel: npm run test:singleinparallel